fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - There is a class: 'Übertragungsglied'.

 - // snippet(10)
+- There is a general operator: 'Funktion'.
 - There is a class: 'Zeitlicher Verlauf'
+- 'Zeitlicher Verlauf' is a subclass of 'Funktion'
 - There is a class: 'Signal'.
 - There is a class: 'Eingangssignal'.
 - 'Eingangssignal' is a subclass of 'Signal'.